pyxiis/code-jam-6/microscopic-monks/README.md

 # Microscopic Monks
 ![banner](https://i.imgur.com/evuU9us.png)

 Primal is an uncompromising "roguelike" wilderness survival game.
-Explore the world, craft new technologies… the rest is up to you.
+Explore the world, craft new technologies and most importantly survive!
+The rest is in your hands.

 ## Installation